magnusvk/counter_culture/README.md

   counter_culture :category, execute_after_commit: true
 ```

+Please note that using `execute_after_commit` in conjunction with transactional
+fixtures will lead to your tests no longer seeing updated counter values.

 ### Manually populating counter cache values

 You will sometimes want to populate counter-cache values from primary data.
 This is required when adding counter-caches to existing data.
 It is also recommended to run this regularly (at BestVendor, we run it once a week) to catch any incorrect values in the counter caches.